mgabriel01/meta_features/README.md

 5) convert the gff files in bed6 format (don't forget, bed format is 0-based), to supply to the script that will do the profiles.

-7) fill the tables & associative tables in the script **insert script here** , then run the script
+7) fill the tables & associative tables in the script **insert script here** , then run it.

-The design file(s) should be like this :
+The design file(s) should be like this (field separator : tabulations) :

             /media/marcgabriel/homeborn/dominika_hxrn1_cyto_chroma_tot_bigwig_files/chr_2_1_1_plus_strand_normalization_RPM.bw	clone_2_1	1
             /media/marcgabriel/homeborn/dominika_hxrn1_cyto_chroma_tot_bigwig_files/chr_2_1_2_plus_strand_normalization_RPM.bw	clone_2_1	1